TrellixVulnTeam/swahilipython_SCMU/Doc/library/pipes.rst

 .. method:: Template.open(file, mode)

-   Return a file-like object, open to *file*, but read from or written to by the pipeline.
+   Return a file-like object, open to *file*, but read kutoka or written to by the pipeline.
 Note that only one of ``'r'``, ``'w'`` may be given.